lxiaolong068/thai-massage-website/README.en.md

 3. **Style Issues**
    - Ensure Tailwind CSS is correctly configured
    - Check if class names are correctly applied

+4. **Internationalization Issues**
+   - Check if translation files are complete
+   - Ensure all components correctly use the translation API
+   - Check if middleware configuration is correct

 ## Contributing